koshimitzuWen/jaymiews.github.io/index.md

 ## Education

-BA in English Literature and Linguistics, Tsinghua University, 2015 - 2019
+BA in English Literature and Linguistics, Tsinghua University, Beijing, 2015 - 2019

-MA in International and Regional Studies, University of Michigan, 2019 - 2011
+MA in International and Regional Studies, University of Michigan, Ann Arbor, 2019 - 2021

 ## Publication

+[Discursive Power Dynamics and Identity Construction: Case Studies of Conversations in Beijing Vegetable Markets](./https://umichanthrojournaldotcom.files.wordpress.com/2019/12/crossroads-volume-3.1-fall-2019-1.pdf).CROSSROADS: The University of Michigan Undergraduate Journal of Anthropology, accepted, 2019.11.